johnno1962/injectionforxcode/README.md

 load patch bundles.
 Select text in an implementation source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.

-The three projects in the source tree are related as follows:
+The four projects in the source tree are related as follows:

 __ObjCpp:__ A type of "Foundation++" set of C++ classes I use for operators on common objects.